AlignTrue/aligntrue/apps/docs/DEPLOYMENT.md

 # 2. Serve the static export locally
 # (Next.js output is static; use any static file server)
 pnpm dlx serve@latest out -l 3000
-# Visit http://localhost:3000 (should redirect you to /docs)
+# Visit http://localhost:3000 (you will see the fallback link; no redirect is expected locally)

-# 3. Verify root redirect renders the fallback link to /docs
+# 3. Verify root fallback page shows link to /docs
 curl -s http://localhost:3000 | head -20

 # 4. Verify docs section responds